 If an organization uses pre-approved templates that are updated regularly, it will improve the inefficient handling of the contracts.

-The benefits of contract management are as follows-
+The benefits are as follows-

 1. Aids in business functioning